-Faculty and staff may add Bear Bucks to their account via HRMS.
-Employees may add (through the charge feature and points) a maximum of $400.00 per pay period through HRMS.
-Additional funds can be added and paid with a credit or debit card through the Guest Deposit feature.
+Faculty and staff may add Bear Bucks to their account in HRMS.
+Employees may add (through the charge feature and points) a maximum of $400 per pay period through HRMS.
+Additional funds can be added and paid for with a credit or debit card through GET.

 Using an ID Card

-- Points are purchased and held on account to be used at the time of purchase.
+- Points are purchased and held in the account to be used at the time of purchase.

 - Purchased points do not expire.
 Points are non-refundable and non-transferable.

-- You may add points by payroll deduction through the HRMS website.
+- You may add points by payroll deduction in HRMS.

-- Points are immediately placed on account for use.
+- Points are immediately placed in the account for use.
 Your payroll deduction will be posted at the end of the pay period.

-- A personal spending limit is established by the employee.
-The personal spending limit is a self-determined limit on spending for each pay period.
+- The employee establishes a personal spending limit, which is a self-determined limit on spending for each pay period.